Louise Marie Madeleine Fontaine: Dark years

 On 10 August 1792, the people seized the Tuileries Palace.
-Three years ago the French Revolution began, but this historic day marks the end of the monarchy with the arrest of Louis XVI and Marie Antoinette.
-France is at war since 20 April, and Paris is threatened by Prussian armies after the Brunswick Manifesto on 25 July, would deliver the capital to "a military execution and total subversion".
-In this climate of tension and violence, massacres are perpetrated in Parisian prisons in early September.
-It's in this context that Madame Dupin decides to leave Paris for Chenonceau.
-She could emigrate like so many others, the day after the Storming of the Bastille in 1789, on the advice of her friends; but she chose to stay in France and prefer to retire in Touraine when the first Reign of Terror swept the country.
-On 11 September 1792, Madame Dupin settled permanently in Chenonceau, accompanied by her friend, the Countess of Forcalquier, her step-granddaughter Madeleine-Suzanne Dupin de Francueil, her step-greatgranchildren René-François and Auguste-Louis Vallet de Villeneuve (sons of Madeleine-Suzanne) and her housekeeper and reader, Marie-Thérèse Adam.
-Over the years, Madame Dupin managed to preserve Chenonceau.
+Three years before, the French Revolution had begun, but 10 August 1792 marked the end of the monarchy with the arrest of Louis XVI and Marie Antoinette.
+France has been at war since 20 April, and Paris was threatened by Prussian armies after the Brunswick Manifesto on 25 July.
+Massacres are perpetrated in Parisian prisons in early September.
+Louise Dupin decided to leave Paris for Chenonceau.
+She could have emigrated after the Storming of the Bastille in 1789, as per the advice of her friends, but chose to stay in France and retire in Touraine when the first Reign of Terror swept the country.
+On 11 September 1792, she settled permanently in Chenonceau, accompanied by her friend, the Countess of Forcalquier, her step-granddaughter Madeleine-Suzanne Dupin de Francueil, her step great-grandchildren René-François and Auguste-Louis Vallet de Villeneuve (sons of Madeleine-Suzanne), and her housekeeper and reader, Marie-Thérèse Adam.
+Over the years, Louise Dupin managed to preserve Chenonceau.

-On 12 March 1794 Louise's step-grandson-in-law and nephew Pierre-Armand Vallet de Villeneuve, committed suicide in prison in the Conciergerie aged 62.
+On 12 March 1794, Louise's step grandson-in-law and nephew Pierre-Armand Vallet de Villeneuve, committed suicide in prison in the Conciergerie, aged 62.
 He was the King's secretary, General Treasurer of the City of Paris and the Receiver General of Finances in Metz.
-Sentenced by the Revolutionary Tribunal, he escape to a brutal end in the guillotine.
-Louise managed to save his sons René and Auguste, spared because their young ages.
-On 25 November 1793 Marie-Aurore de Saxe, second wife of her late stepson Louis-Claude, was incarcerated firstly at Port-Royal Abbey and later in the English convent of Fossés-Saint-Victor street.
-She could be released some months later, on 21 August 1794.
-In 1796, one of the farmers of Madame Dupin in the Château de Rochefort in the Indre department was tortured by burning his feet; the criminals, nicknamed the Chauffeurs, are a plague in the region.
+Sentenced by the Revolutionary Tribunal, he escaped a brutal end on the guillotine.
+Louise managed to save his sons René and Auguste, spared because of their young ages.
+On 25 November 1793, Marie-Aurore de Saxe, second wife of Louise's late stepson Louis-Claude, was incarcerated firstly at Port-Royal Abbey and later in the English convent at Fossés-Saint-Victor Street.
+She was released some months later, on 21 August 1794.
+In 1796, one of the farmers of Madame Dupin in the Château de Rochefort in the Indre department, was tortured by burning his feet; the criminals, nicknamed the Chauffeurs, were a plague in the region.